-RSP not only wins awards--it also presents them.
-Each year, the company awards a $3,000 fellowship (through the California Library Association) to a graduate student interested in preparing for a career in reference librarianship.
-The company also presents a $2,500 award each year (through the American Library Association) for the most outstanding article published in Reference and User Services Quarterly (RUSQ), the official journal of the American Library Association's Reference and User Services Association.
+Now discontinued, each year through 2015 the company awarded a $3,000 fellowship (through the California Library Association) to a graduate student interested in preparing for a career in reference librarianship.
+The company also presented a $2,500 award each year (through the American Library Association) for the most outstanding article published in Reference and User Services Quarterly (RUSQ), the official journal of the American Library Association's Reference and User Services Association.

-RSP is a unique, woman-owned company.
-Directing the company is Gail A. Schlachter, who has worked for more than three decades as a library administrator, library educator, and director of library-related publishing companies.
-She has served as the editor-in-chief of Reference and User Services Quarterly, was the reference book review editor of RQ for 10 years, is a past president of what is now American Library Association's Reference and User Services Association, and has served on the executive councils of both the American Library Association and the California Library Association.
+RSP was founded as a unique, woman-owned company.
+Directing the company was Gail A. Schlachter (1943-2015) who worked for more than three decades as a library administrator, library educator, and director of library-related publishing companies.
+She served as the editor-in-chief of Reference and User Services Quarterly, was the reference book review editor of RQ for 10 years, was a past president of what is now American Library Association's Reference and User Services Association, and served on the executive councils of both the American Library Association and the California Library Association.
 In recognition of her outstanding contributions to reference service, Gail was awarded both the prestigious Isadore Gilbert Mudge Citation and the coveted Oryx Press-Louis Shores Award.
+Gail Ann Schlachter was posthumously inducted into the California Library Hall of Fame in 2015.
 For more information about Gail and the other key players behind the RSP products, see Meet the Staff.

 Our crack team of sophisticated information sleuths are continuously modifying and adding to the 45,000+ unique funding records that make up our electronic database (a far cry from the 400 entries contained in the first edition of the women's directory!).
 Now, when we produce a book, the carefully selected entries from our award-winning financial aid database are reviewed electronically by editors in geographically-dispersed locations, are formatted using a layout and font chosen specifically for maximum utility, and are issued simultaneously in both book and eBook versions.